mgcth/mladen/content/posts/ifk-smhi.md

 datetime.datetime(1999, 1, 1, 0, 0, tzinfo=tzutc())
 ```

-Now, we can get a multi-point response of the data for that
+Now, we can get a multi-point response from the API for that
 day aggregated `daily`

 ```python